johnfedoruk/bangular/aio/content/guide/service-worker-communications.md

 Doing this could break lazy-loading into currently running apps, especially if the lazy-loaded chunks use filenames with hashes, which change every version.

-## More on Angular service workers
+## More on Bangular service workers

 You may also be interested in the following:
 * [Service Worker in Production](guide/service-worker-devops).